MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

 OK (skipped=2)
 ```

-#### Interpretation
+#### Understanding the Output

-The `OK` status at the end tells us that the tests I wrote passed all their checks.

-The print messages show the steps the function took during the test, like processing indicators and trying to write data using the mocked clients.
-That "Errors inserting rows..." message is normal in this test setup; it just shows the mocked BigQuery client was called, which is what I want to verify.
-My tests confirm it was called with the correct data.
+The `OK` at the end confirms that the tests I wrote passed their checks.
+The print messages show the function attempting steps like processing indicators and writing data using the mocked clients.
+That "Errors inserting rows..." message just shows the mocked BigQuery client was called, which is exactly what I want to verify in the test—the tests check *what* data was sent to the mock.

-The summary line "Ran 5 tests ...
-OK (skipped=2)" indicates that out of 5 discovered tests, 3 ran successfully and 2 were skipped.
-I've added new tests for error handling scenarios:

-- **Missing Input Files:** Tests handling when the input GCS file doesn't exist.
-- **Invalid JSON:** Ensures the function handles files containing malformed JSON gracefully.
-- **Missing Fields:** Validates behavior when input JSON is valid but lacks expected fields.
+The summary line showing `skipped=2` is also expected, which I looked into.

 ### Investigation of Skipped Tests

-When I ran `python -m unittest discover tests`, the output consistently reported `OK (skipped=2)`.
-I was curious about which tests were being skipped and why, so I did a bit of digging:
+When I first ran `python -m unittest discover tests`, I saw the `OK (skipped=2)` message and wanted to know what was being skipped.
+Here's how I tracked it down:

 1. **Initial Check:** First, I looked through the `tests/test_threat_normalizer.py` file to see if there were any `@unittest.skip` decorators in the tests I'd written.
 There weren't any, so the skipped tests had to be somewhere else.